-Kibale National park is the most Magnificent of Uganda’s tropical rain forest and one of the most rewarding areas to explore.
+Kibale National Park is known for the piles of research done on its native inhabitants. the chimpanzee.
+Our recommendation for you is the chimp trekking.
+This Kibale Forest National park is the most Magnificent of Uganda’s tropical rain forest and one of the most rewarding areas to explore.
 Established at the end of the 18th century covering an area of 795sq km in size, Kibale boasts of 13 species of primates including the localized Red colobus monkey, Chimpanzee, l’hoest’s monkey and the endemic Uganda mangabey.

-Kibale’s major attraction is the Chimpanzees, the delightful apes, most closely to humans than to any other leaving creature.
+Kibale National Park’s major tourist activity is the Chimpanzee trekking.
+Chimpanzees are the delightful apes, most closely to humans than to any other leaving creature.
 These can be seen swinging in tree branches as one trek through the forest trails.
 While you enjoy your tour in this sunny side of nature, you have a life opportunity to sight over 300 bird species.
 The 180km – long migration corridor for wildlife also habits mammals like the elusive forest elephant, buffalos, giant forest hog, and a half a dozen antelope species; thereby making it one of the most stunning parks in Uganda.